dcxSt/snowflake_automaton/README.md

 **Notes on Clifford A. Reiter's "A local cellular model for snow crystal growth"** [link Reiter paper](https://patarnott.com/pdf/SnowCrystalGrowth.pdf)

-- "physical studies have shown that the particular form of a snow crystal is dependend upon *temperature and saturation* in the growth environment."
+- "physical studies have shown that the particular form of a snow crystal is dependend upon *temperature and saturation* in the growth environment." aka alpha and beta
 - doesn't derive growth model from physical laws and nasty pdes, "our goal is to create a simple local model for snowflake growth that exhibits the variety of two-dimensional forms seen in snow crystals."
 - the model is two dimensional and has only two parameters
 - forms in snowflake: sector, stellar, dendrite and plate forms